 While most data analysts were busy exploring the progression from relational databases to Cubes, analytic databases, and data lakes, another camp was looking into using data federation to integrate data for analysis.

 A New Approach

-While the idea is sound and value is self-evident, data federation alone isn’t scalable for large amounts of data or for large numbers of simultaneous users.
+While the idea is sound and the value is self-evident, data federation alone isn’t scalable for large amounts of data, nor for large numbers of simultaneous users.
 In addition, because it relies heavily on the speed and stability of the source systems and network, its performance is commonly diminished for both data analysis and production operations.
 So, while data federation